 Arriving in Madras during the rainy season

-My first impressions after arrival in Madras: it is warm and humid, plus I see puddles everywhere.
+My first impressions after arrival in Madras: it is warm and humid, plus I see puddles everywhere later that day when searching for the bus station.
 The rainy season clearly has not ended.
 My transfer from the airport to the hotel went well, only a 20-minute drive.
 According to my driver, that is not feasible during the day because of the crowds.